metadata toggle

 Special precautions for use in animals

-Official, national and regional antimicrobial policies should be taken into account when the product is used.
+Use of the veterinary medicinal product should be in accordance with official, national and regional antimicrobial policies should be taken into account when the product is used.

 Special precautions to be taken by the person administering the veterinary medicinal product to animals